Jeff Tam: Professional career

+Tam was a replacement player in spring training in 1995 during the players' strike.
+As a result, he was barred from membership in the Major League Baseball Players Association.

-Tam made his Major League debut with the Mets in 1998 at the age of 27.
+Tam made his major league debut with the Mets in 1998 at the age of 27.
 He later pitched from 1999 through 2003 for the Cleveland Indians, Oakland Athletics and Toronto Blue Jays.

-In a six-year career, Tam posted a 7-14 record with a 3.91 ERA and seven saves in 251 relief appearances.
+In a six-year career, Tam posted a 7–14 record with a 3.91 ERA and seven saves in 251 relief appearances.
 His most productive season came in 2000, when he appeared in 72 games and had a career-best ERA of 2.63.
 This time he was the top set-up man on an Oakland A's team that advanced to the playoffs.

-Tam was a replacement player during the 1994 Major League Baseball strike.
-As a result, he was barred from membership in the Major League Baseball Players Association.

 Tam last played professionally for the Bridgeport Bluefish of the independent Atlantic League in 2008.

 In 2012, Tam was hired by Eastern Florida State College as head coach of its baseball team and director of its new intramural athletics program.
 Previously, Tam worked as pitching coach and chief assistant coach under Ernie Rosseau in 2011 and served as interim head coach after Rosseau retirement.

 Personal life

-Tam married Monica Oberle right after he got out of college and joined the MLB, in 2000 Tam had a daughter named Darian Tam, then in 2006 Tam had a daughter named Addison Tam.
-Tam and Monica are still together, and one child is in college while the other attends high school.
+Tam and his wife were married right after he got out of college.
+In 2000 they had a daughter; in 2006 they had their second daughter.